App Audits

 Compliance rigor: 3/5

-The builder designed explicit compliance guardrails: no bank recommendations, mandatory tool calls, deflection examples.
-On Turn 2, these held.
-On Turn 3, under user pressure, ChatGPT overrode them.
+The builder put the compliance-critical rule (no bank recommendations) into the system prompt rather than the tool layer.
+The tool-call rules and tool-grounding rules held throughout.
+The behavioral rule held on Turn 2 and broke on Turn 3 when the user insisted.
 The recommendation that broke through was data-grounded (lowest TAEG), not fabricated, which is more defensible than Insurify’s fabricated probabilities.
-The widget maintains compliance throughout: “GRATIS E SENZA IMPEGNO” on every CTA, no directive language, data without editorial judgment.
-The point deduction reflects the system prompt leak and the guardrail failure under pressure.
+The widget itself maintains compliance throughout: “GRATIS E SENZA IMPEGNO” on every CTA, no directive language, data without editorial judgment.
+The point deduction reflects two things: the system prompt leak, which makes commercial intent and deflection logic publicly readable, and the placement of the recommendation prohibition in a layer the platform does not enforce under pressure.

 Conversation quality: 4/5